 So the fix was on!

 I actually dabbled with many versions of my vacation policy, now settling on my current policy.
 Currently, there is no period of time when the weekly tuition is not paid.
-Well, actually the only time they don’t have to pay is if the child care is closed for more than 24 hours.
-I guess you can tell I haven’t taken a vacation in awhile.
+Well, actually the only time they don’t have to pay is if the childcare is closed for more than 24 hours.
+I guess you can tell I haven’t taken a vacation in a while.
 That being said, I will probably be revisiting this policy and revising it again in the future.

 4. It’s a business!

 So I would venture to say that I am not the only provider who as a newbie didn’t really understand that child care is a business.
-Like parents, we too are guilty of believing that just because our business is home based it’s not a real business.
+Like parents, we too are guilty of believing that just because our business is home-based it’s not a real business.
 The sooner you cast that notion aside the better off you and your business will be.

 How can a business succeed that doesn’t even think its a business?

 So shift your mindset and start seeing your business as just that a “business”.
 Just remember, how can a business succeed that doesn’t even think its a business?
 This one should probably be the easiest thing to do because it just involves a change in perspective.
 In actuality, it might be the most difficult.
-But to be sure also the most necessary to your future success.
+But to be sure also the most necessary for your future success.